Proposal to construct the dark-matter-only counterpart of the observed universe combining weak lensing and baryon censuses: Baryon tracers and tomographic measurements

 \section{Baryon tracers and tomographic measurements}

 We decompose the total baryon overdensity $\delta_b$ into three contributions: the free ionized electrons $\delta_e$ traced by the dispersion measure of FRBs, the clustering of stellar content $\delta_*$ estimated from galaxy surveys, and the neutral hydrogen $\delta_\mHI$ traced by the 21cm lines mapping.
-The validity of this implementation is trivial, as it is merely a classification of major baryons, while unaccounted components such as metals contribute negligibly to total baryon content.
+The validity of this decomposition is trivial, as it is merely a classification of major baryons, while unaccounted components such as metals contribute negligibly to total baryon content. { The dominant component is the ionized electron, of which the FRB dispersion measure provides an unbiased observation.
+As a comparison, the kinetic Sunyaev-Zel'dovich (kSZ) effect is also sensitive to the total free electron distribution.
+However, its detection and interpretation are complicated by an intrinsic degeneracy between the electron density and the bulk velocity field, requiring a template of the large-scale velocity field reconstructed through the linear continuity equation. }